 The commonest adverbials of frequency are:

-We usually put adverbials of frequency in front of the main verb:
+We usually put these one-word adverbials of frequency in front of the main verb:

 We often spend Christmas with friends.

 but they usually come after the verb be:

 We are never late for work.

 Sometimes these adverbials have an intensifier or mitigator:

 We use the adverbial a lot to mean often or frequently.
 It comes at the end of the clause: